niess/python-appimage/docs/src/index.md

     Executable scripts are installed under `AppDir/opt/pythonX.Y/bin` where _X_ and _Y_ in _pythonX.Y_ stand for the major and minor version numbers.
 Site packages are located under
     `AppDir/opt/pythonX.Y/lib/pythonX.Y/site-packages`.
+For convenience, `pip`
+    installed applications are also mirrored under `AppDir/usr/bin`, using symbolic links.

 !!!
 Tip
     As for Python AppImages, by default the extracted runtime is [not isolated from the user environment](#isolating-from-the-user-environment).
 This
-    behaviour can be changed by editing the `AppDir/AppRun` wrapper script, and by adding the `-s`, `-E` or `-I` option at the very bottom, where Python is invoked.
+    behaviour can be changed by editing the `AppDir/usr/bin/pythonX.Y` wrapper script, and by adding the `-s`, `-E` or `-I` option at the very bottom, where Python is invoked.

 {{ begin(".capsule") }}